What can you eat on the GAPS Intro Diet?

 • pheasant, boiled or simmered in broth or water

-• pickle juice, from homemade lacto-fermented pickles where to buy fermented vegetables
+• pickles juice, from homemade lacto-fermented pickles

 • pigeon, boiled or simmered in broth or water